-Our business is directly and indirectly sensitive to several macroeconomic factors and the state of the United States financial markets.
-According to the most recent estimate from the U.S. Bureau of Economic Analysis, the U.S. economy grew at an annualized pace of 6.9% in the fourth quarter of 2021 after growing at an annualized pace of 2.3% in the third quarter of 2021.
-The equity markets were generally strong in 2021 with the S&P 500 and Russell 2000 and 3000 indices gaining year over year.
-Non-U.S. stocks continued to trail their U.S. counterparts and rising interest rates made it a challenging year for fixed income markets, contributing to a near flat return for the Bloomberg U.S. Aggregate Bond Index for the fourth quarter and a 1.6% loss for the year.
+Our business is directly and indirectly sensitive to several macroeconomic factors and the state of the financial markets in the United States.
+According to the most recent estimate from the U.S. Bureau of Economic Analysis, the U.S. economy grew 2.1% in 2022, and at an annualized pace of 2.7% in the fourth quarter of 2022 after growing at an annualized pace of 3.2% in the third quarter of 2022.
+Growth was mainly concentrated in the beginning of the fourth quarter as the economy slowed down in December from weaker consumer spending power, rising geopolitical uncertainty and slower business activity.